Or, general tips and tricks for pitching on Twitter, and how pitching SFF is different from pitching other genres.

 - Be specific—compare your characters to well-known characters (I picked Taylor Swift and Chuck Bartowski)

 - Be savvy—if you can make a reference to a still-current movement that affects publishing, do, but only if it applies to you or your manuscript (Examples: WNDB, LGBTQ, Bechdel and Mako Mori feminism tests.
-Read my note on diversity movements in the hashtag section.)
+Read my note on calls for diversity in the hashtag section.)

 - Be awesome—refer to something geeky or a cult classic that hasn’t been mentioned for a while and will stir up nostalgia.
 Everybody mentions Black Panther and Buffy and recent blockbusters.
 Give me more Veronica Mars, Donnie Darko, more 80s and 90s and 00s references.